United States Air Force RAE 2 Delta 1913

 Cape Canaveral SFS, FL, USA

-Space Launch Complex 17B has witnessed the launch of 132 rockets, including 132 orbital launch attempts.
-While Cape Canaveral SFS, FL, USA, has been the site for 1086 rocket launches.
+The Space Launch Complex 17B launch pad has hosted 132 rocket launches, including 132 orbital launch attempts.
+The Cape Canaveral SFS, FL, USA launch site has been the location for 1111 total rocket launches.

 Cape Canaveral Space Force Station (CCSFS) is an installation of the United States Space Force's Space Launch Delta 45, located on Cape Canaveral in Brevard County, Florida.